 - Skills-based training is based on a plan coordinated with you, your career navigator, and the substance abuse case manager.

 13. Will you test Food Assistance or Child Care recipients?

 - No, DCF will only test TANF applicants or recipients.
-There is no test requirements for Food Assistance or Child Care.
 However, if a disqualification is applied to a person who receives TANF and food assistance, the same disqualification will be applied to the food assistance case.
 Only the person who tested positive or failed to comply is disqualified from food assistance.
 The remaining household members will continue to get benefits if otherwise eligible.